Knight-Wu/articles/java IO.md

 it binds the server to the port on which it will listen for connection requests

 * echoServer
-Because your Echo server will respond to incoming messages, it will need to implement interface ChannelInboundHandler, which defines methods for acting on inbound events.
-This simple application will require only a few of these methods, so it will be sufficient to subclass ChannelInboundHandlerAdapter, which provides a default implementation of ChannelInboundHandler // 根据到来的事件
+> Because your Echo server will respond to incoming messages, it will need to implement interface ChannelInboundHandler, which defines methods for acting on inbound events.
+This simple application will require only a few of these methods, so it will be sufficient to subclass ChannelInboundHandlerAdapter, which provides a default implementation of ChannelInboundHandler // 根据到来的事件, 应该选择channelInboundHandler, 或他的子类 ChannelInboundHandlerAdapter